 The answer is that it cannot because MS cannot be treated.
 Nonetheless, it can be used to manage and give relief from the symptoms.

-Medical Marijuana Doctors who Treat Multiple Sclerosis (All Natural MD):
+Medical Marijuana Doctors Who Treat Multiple Sclerosis (All Natural MD):

 It is also found to have excellent muscle relaxant properties and has been successfully tested on those with Parkinson's as it lessens the tremors.
 It can also manage nausea and weight loss and even treat glaucoma.

 These practices are commonplace in twenty-nine States of the US.
-Especially in Florida, where the market for alternate medicine is incredibly vast.
+Especially in Florida, where the market for alternative medicine is incredibly vast.
 Some medical marijuana cards in Florida have been used significantly, especially for the elderly.

 While in the US, marijuana remains illegal under federal law, more than half the states have legalized it for medical use in the last five years alone.
 If you live in those states, doctors can officially prescribe marijuana.
 These are also the places where All Natural MD is practiced to significant effect.
 Contact us today for more information.

 The government legalized cannabis for medical purposes in the UK as recently as November 2018.
 There is a strict criterion in place as to who can access it.
 Only specialist doctors are allowed to prescribe medicinal cannabis.
 Hence, so far, only a few people have benefited from this change in the law.